acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/8.jpeg" %}
 </div>

 You'll notice that the Lomograflok doesn't sit flush yet.
 That's because the Graflok mount "standard" requires two ridges for alignment, and that means we need to add indentations to match these.
 There's a wide one (19.5mm) right on the left edge, a space (18.5mm), followed by a thin one (2mm).
 I marked them out and then (carefully) went at the body with a Dremel (a coarse metal file will do, but will take much longer), until the Lomograflok sat flush.
-Remember to use a the fine file to get the new indentations down smooth as well.
+Remember to use a fine file to get the new indentations down smooth as well.

 <div style="text-align:center">
 {% include image.html url="/assets/wr/110/9.jpeg" %}